How often should you test your electrical equipment?

 Is portable appliance testing compulsory?

-No. The law simply requires an employer to ensure that their electrical equipment is maintained in order to prevent danger.
+No. The law simply requires an employer to ensure that their electrical equipment is maintained to prevent danger.
 It does not say how this should be done or how often.
 Employers should take a risk-based approach, considering the type of equipment and what it is being used for.
 If it is used regularly and moved a lot e.g. a kettle, testing (with visual checks) can be an important part of an effective maintenance regime.
 This will give employers confidence that they are doing what is necessary to help them meet their legal duties.

 Would you like a quote?